raeldc/kojo-klibrary/README.md

 The "library.php" controller
 ------------------------------

 Now let's go to the Controller.
-If you access `index.php?com_klibrary`, KoJo will run the "library" controller based on the Request call defaults.
+If you access `index.php?option=com_klibrary`, KoJo will run the "library" controller based on the Request call defaults.
 If you access `index.php?option=com_klibrary&controller=foo`, the Request will look for the controller named `foo`.
 If it's not found, a fatar error will be thrown.

 At this point I should explain that a simple KoJo controller can do what a View+Controller do in Nooku or Joomla.
 You can implement your own View class to achieve more separation between the MVC triad.